 “Your bag is a warrior: falls, mud, rain, planes, trains…and still like new.
 I wish I would have bought the bigger one with the front panniers…” Max Smolkin, 2015

-First of all we’d like to reintroduce the baby of the Convertible family, the Shadow Pack 3.0, a rack trunk bag that converts to a belt bag.
+1. First of all we’d like to reintroduce the baby of the Convertible family, the Shadow Pack 3.0, a rack trunk bag that converts to a belt bag.
 In the current iteration she carries 2 water bottles for your hike.
-See her feature page for photo and details!
+See her feature page for details!

-For the Panniers and Shadow, there is now a small zipped pocket just inside the rack trunk compartment for wallet & keys.
+2. For the Convertibles and Shadow, there is now a small zipped pocket just inside the rack trunk compartment for wallet & keys.

-The Classic now has ladderloc buckles at each end of the rack trunk to anchor a handle if desired to pick up the pannier set like luggage, or to help fasten long items (skiis?) to the sides of the backpack, or bulky items with a longer compression strap.
+3. The Classic now has ladderloc buckles at each end of the “rack trunk” (middle) compartment to anchor a removable handle if desired to pick up the pannier set like luggage, or to help fasten long items (skiis?) to the sides of the backpack, or bulky items with a longer compression strap.

 Customers have pointed out to us that the harness does not need to be removed when converting for a short (dry) bike trip, so with many thanks to our resourceful customers, here’s a video of how it is done: